Chief Counsel, Demand Justice

-During the Obama Administration, he served in the White House as Deputy Counsel and Deputy Assistant to the President, Senior Counsel to the President, and Special Assistant to the President for Legislative Affairs.
+Chris served in the Obama White House for nearly seven years—as Deputy Counsel and Deputy Assistant to the President; Senior Counsel to the President; and Special Assistant to the President for Legislative Affairs.

-As an advocate for the administration before Congress, Kang helped spearhead the confirmations of Supreme Court Justices Sotomayor and Kagan, the repeal of Don’t Ask Don’t Tell, and passage of the Fair Sentencing Act, which reduced the sentencing disparity between crack and powder cocaine offenses.
+In the Office of Legislative Affairs, as an advocate for the administration before Congress, Chris helped spearhead the confirmations of Supreme Court Justices Sotomayor and Kagan, the repeal of Don’t Ask Don’t Tell, and passage of the Fair Sentencing Act, which reduced the sentencing disparity between crack and powder cocaine offenses.

-Most recently, Kang was National Director of the National Council of Asian Pacific Americans.
-He also has worked for U.S. Senate Democratic Whip Richard Durbin, of Illinois, serving as Director of Floor Operations, Judiciary Committee Counsel, and Counsel for labor issues.
+Chris also served as National Director of the National Council of Asian Pacific Americans and worked for U.S. Senate Democratic Whip Richard Durbin, of Illinois, as Director of Floor Operations, Judiciary Committee Counsel, and Counsel for labor issues.

 The National Law Journal named Chris one of the top 40 minority lawyers in the nation under the age of 40 in 2011, and the National Asian Pacific American Bar Association gave him its President’s Award in 2012.

 August 12, 2021